-Glaucoma is a degenerative nerve disorder which can lead, if not treated, to serious consequences like loss of vision and even permanent blindness.
-Not to mention that reversing this condition is next to impossible.
+Glaucoma is a degenerative nerve disorder which can lead to loss of vision and permanent blindness.
+Fortunately, it seems that cannabis can help.
+Here’s how.

-According to the statistics, over 60 million people around the world are suffering from glaucoma caused by high eye pressure.
+According to the statistics, over 60 million people around the world suffer from glaucoma caused by high eye pressure.
 (1)

 Glaucoma is not curable.
 There are a few ways to slow down its progress, but there is still no permanent solution.